luiscoco/Lesson64-Csharp-Version-9.0-AI_Powered_Learning_Prompts/README.md

 You should recognize C#’s philosophy around power and risk.
 ________________________________________

-Practice Prompt 9 — Language Support for Tooling and Generation
+### ractice Prompt 9 — Language Support for Tooling and Generation

 Ask: